-Probable cause to search vs. Probable cause to search probable cause to arrest. nt, but not i n degree of certainty, from probable cause to Search War rants Arrest Warrants arrest 1 Peace officers must articulate probable cause that: • evidence concerning the crime or • the in e has been committed, and dividual to be arrested itted that crime.
-Elements of probable cause to search To establish probable can show that certain require three required elements of d elements exist.
-The follo wing table identifies the To establish probable cause to search, there must be a fair probability that Rationa hle Examples a crime occurred.
+Probable cause to search vs. probable cause to arrest

+Probable cause to search differs in content, but not in degree of certainty, from probable cause to arrest.

+Search Warrants Arrest Warrants Peace officers must articulate probable cause that: Peace officers must articulate probable cause that: A crime has been committed, and Evidence concerning the crime or the identity of the perpetrator is located at the place to be searched.
+A crime has been committed, and The individual to be arrested committed that crime.

+Elements of probable cause to search

+To establish probable cause, peace officers must directly or circumstantially show that certain required elements exist.
+The following table identifies the three required elements of probable cause to search.

+To establish probable cause to search, there must be a fair probability that Rationale Examples a crime occurred.
 There must be at least a fair probability that a crime has occurred or, in some cases, will occur.
 Person sold drugs to an undercover officer.
 A person purchased a large amount of chemicals that could be used for a clandestine lab.